 - Must submit a doctor’s statement

 - Everyone 18+ must submit a physician’s statement.

 - Must provide the names of five personal references

 - Must complete a 30 hour pre-service education training.

-- A minimum of two home visits will be made to complete the home study process….of three home visits.
+- A minimum of three home visits will be made to complete the home study process.